splondike/db-extract/README.markdown

 # Usage

-There are two programs included, one of which does the data extraction, and the other that attempts to guess the foreign key relationships in your database.
+There are three programs included, one of which does the data extraction, another that attempts to guess the foreign key relationships in your database, and a third that can draw the relationships using graphviz.
 Let's start with data extraction.

 ## Data extraction